 For businesses or organizations that would like to have one of Cheryl’s dynamic presentations, but due to time or financial constraints cannot, the next best thing is a video tape.
-Cheryl offers a 90 minute, professional, two camera style video of one of her presentations to Consumer’s Energy.
+Cher Car Kennels offers a 90 minute, professional, two camera style video of a presentation conducted for Consumer’s Energy.
 Please send check or money order, in the amount of $200 to:

-Please indicate that you are interested in the Dog Bite Prevention tape, as Cheryl offers other instructional videos for sale.
+Please indicate that you are interested in the Dog Bite Prevention tape, as Cher Car Kennels offers other instructional videos for sale.
 The tape will be shipped priority mail.
 Allow 2 to 4 weeks for processing.